mamg22/m2-pylox/README.md

     - Ternary operator `?:`
     - Error productions for binary operators missing left side expression
 * Chapter 7
+    - Non-number comparisons.
+Only allowed between expressions of the same type, allowing numbers, strings and booleans.
     - Handle division by zero with a runtime error.